 - Reduced insulin resistance: Drinking 2 glasses per day of regular or dealcoholized red wine for 4 weeks may reduce insulin resistance (

 It seems clear that small to moderate amounts of red wine can be good for you.
 However, there are also some important negative aspects to consider, which are discussed below.

 Moderate red wine consumption may reduce the dementia and depression.
 It may also increase insulin sensitivity and resistance to the COVID-19 virus.

 While a moderate amount of red wine may provide health benefits, consuming too much alcohol can cause devastating health effects.

 - Alcohol dependence: Drinking alcohol regularly may become out of control and lead to alcoholism (

 - Liver cirrhosis: When more than 30 grams of alcohol (about 2–3 glasses of wine) are consumed each day, the risk of developing liver disease increases.
 End-stage liver disease, called cirrhosis, is life threatening (

 - Increased risk of depression: Heavy drinkers are at a much higher risk of depression than moderate or non-drinkers (

 - Increased risk of death and disease: Drinking a lot of wine, even only 1–3 days a week, may increase the risk of diabetes in men.
 High alcohol intake has also been linked with an increased risk of premature death (

-An excessive intake of alcoholic beverages may cause alcohol dependence, liver cirrhosis and weight gain.
+An excessive intake of alcoholic beverages may cause alcohol dependence, liver cirrhosis, or cancer.
 It may also increase the risk of depression, disease and premature death.

 If you like drinking red wine, there is no need to worry unless if you are exceeding the recommended amount.